singhkunal2050/singhkunal2050v2/src/blog/2021-12-23-a-simple-web-accessibility-trick-that-you-most-probably-missed.md

 To skip the menu for `keyboard` users we can add a `button` which only pops up when we `focus` on it with the `tab` key.
 Once the user hits `enter` they can skip the menu and jump to the main content without going through long nested menu items.
 This little `accessibility` `button` can help save a lot of time for the users which are not using their `mouse` and may have accessibility related problems.

-This trick is seen in most of the modern web applications we use
+This trick is seen in most of the modern web applications we use.

 ```html
 <!-- index.html  -->